rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 Naively, this code might look safe.
 The problem though is that by the time we get to `let mut foo_ref` we're already saying we have a value of type `T`.
 But we don't, and for `T = !` this is impossible.
-If this function is called with a diverging callback then it will invoke undefined behaviour before it even gets to `catch_unwind`.
+And so if this function is called with a diverging callback it will invoke undefined behaviour before it even gets to `catch_unwind`.

 We can fix this by using `MaybeUninit` instead: